LELEC210X/LELEC210X/leaderboard/README.md

 > [!IMPORTANT]
 > Starting 2023-2024, the cryptographic part of this project
-> was removed, so information below are outdated.
+> was removed, so information below is outdated.

 The security round takes place in parallel to all the other rounds, and submission is therefore always open.